Edson Sabajo

-Edson Sabajo is a Dutch DJ, entrepreneur and cultural icon, living in Amsterdam.
+Edson Sabajo is a Dutch DJ.

-Early life and Professional career
+Early life and professional career

 Edson Samuel Sabajo was raised in the Staatsliedenbuurt (an area in the West side of Amsterdam).
 He was a football player for several local teams, including ZPC and DCG.

-Sneakers and hip-hop culture are two interests that Edson Sabajo adored.
-He left an eternal mark on Amsterdam's cultural scene.
+Sabajo has expressed interest in sneakers and hip-hop culture.

 The 2010-founded running team led by Edson Sabajo is honored in the Patta Running Team.

 In 2004, Sabajo and Guillaume Schmidt founded Patta.

 Sabajo is known for 40 Years of Dutch Hip-Hop (2023) and The Story of Air Max: 90 to 2090 (2020).

 In 2024, Edson Sabajo joined forces with irrie to put out a series on the beginnings of the genre in the Netherlands.